 The soft reset is the first step of any troubleshooting for a Tesla, irrespective of the model.
 Wait for ~2-3 minutes before applying the brake once to restart the system.
 The Media Control Unit touchscreen should turn on, and you can test if the prevalent glitches are resolved or not.

-A Tesla door handle problem is usually beyond a soft reset to resolve because the process doesn’t turn off the power to various electrical and electronic components.
-Thus, you need a deep soft reset to check if the Media Control Unit or any transient glitch is the causal problem.
+A Tesla door handle problem is often beyond a soft reset to resolve because the process doesn’t turn off the power to various electrical and electronic components.
+Thus, you might need a deep soft reset to check if the Media Control Unit or any transient glitch is the causal problem.

 Your Tesla door handle may malfunction due to a broken spring, wiring or circuit issues, and other internal problems.
 For instance, a broken wire inside the door panel may prevent the handle from popping out despite the proximity sensor working when you walk up to the car.